Loss functions

 An abstract callable loss object.

-It can be used to build custom losses that can be passed to klax.fit
+Inherit from this class to define a custom loss that can be passed to

 Example